henrik42/deeto/README.md

 support the observer pattern and more.

 Deeto analyzes the interface `I` and derives the set of properties and their types.
-The _handler_ then implements the statefull get-and-set-semantics.
+The _handler_ then implements the stateful get-and-set-semantics.

 [1] I don't want to argue about what DTOs exactly are, what to use